ClementCollignon/MarketNeutral_CNN/README.md

 Now the maybe more obvious issue is that the output of the CNN is too Manichean.
 If the relative variation between the stocks is small training will still force the NN to choose a side and that might be detrimental.
 We want the neuralnet to be undecided when variation is small and certain when variation is large.
-We can try to address that problematic by outputting the relative variation between the stocks instead of the best action to take.
+We can try to address that problematic by outputting the relative variation between the stocks instead of the best action to take (Or we could simply add another output to the CNN, I'll explore that later on).

 ## Predicting relative performance